aliammari1/games/snake-game/README.md

 ## License

-This project is licensed under the terms of the [MIT license](LICENSE).
+This project is licensed under the terms described in the included `LICENSE` file.
+See `LICENSE` for details.

 ## Contributing